Ios is more than the beaches and the nightlife. Take the time to discover some of the islands unique attractions.

 The theatre is located in an area further up the traditional windmills in Chora.
 Named after the Nobel Prize winning Laureate for Literature, this outdoor theatre has been built in accordance with the functionality and aesthetics of an ancient theatre using only marble and local stone as construction materials.
 Its stands are amphitheatrically built, thus ensuring excellent view over Mylopotas bay all the way to Santorini.

 - Homer’s Tomb

 At the north end of the island lie the ruins of the ancient town of Plakotos, dating from the Hellenistic period, where tradition and the greek historian Herodotus claim that poet Homer’s tomb is situated.
 A short walk along a paved path leads to the top of a cliff, overlooking the Aegean sea, where the tomb stands.

 The island has 365 churches as many as the days of the year, most of which are Byzantine and more than half of which are easily accessible.
-Your bucket list should include the steep climb to the church of Panagia Gkremniotissa with the picturesque courtyard located on the highest point of Chora to enjoy the panoramic view and a unique sunset.
+Your bucket list should include the steep climb to the church of Panagia Gremniotissa with the picturesque courtyard located on the highest point of Chora to enjoy the panoramic view and a unique sunset.

 - Gastronomy – Products

 Ios has an array of traditional products that enclose the tastes of the Aegean.
 Try thyme honey produced on the island and the traditional sweets including the uniquely named “Mosenta”, a baked watermelon offering that you will find in bakeries on the island along with “Pastellia”, a traditional sesame seed offering.
 If savoury is more your thing , Ios’ traditional cheeses made from local goat’s milk provide a spicy alternative.
-Finally, buy some caper to take with you an authentic reminder of the tastes of Ios as you return to wherever it is you call home.
+Finally, buy some capers and take with you an authentic reminder of the tastes of Ios as you return to wherever it is you call home.